DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 # GroupingPanel Plugin Reference

-A plugin that renders a panel showing grouped columns in the Grid's header.
-An end-user can use this panel to change the grouping state.
+A plugin that renders the Grouping Panel (a panel that shows grouped columns in the Grid's header).
+An end-user can use this panel to modify grouping options.

-Optionally, the plugin allows an end-user to change grouped columns' sorting order and renders the corresponding sort indicators.
+Optionally, the plugin allows an end-user to change grouped columns' sorting order and renders the corresponding sorting indicators.

 ## User Reference